mraduls129/STOCK_WATCH_ALARM/readme.md

-# Crash Alert: NIFTY 50 Stocks
+# STOCK WATCH ALARM: NIFTY Stocks

-This is a project that sends email notifications to users when a stock from NIFTY 50 crashes.
+This is a project that sends email notifications to users when a stock from NIFTY  crashes.
 The project leverages a range of modern technologies, including HTML, CSS, JavaScript, Node.js, Express, and MongoDB.The project is powered by Nodemailer, a versatile email-sending library that makes it easy to keep users informed about market movements in real time.
 The project is able to deliver a seamless user experience and help users stay informed and up-to-date on critical market changes.

 ## Features